 A Guide to the Weather and Climate in Vanuatu

 Whatâs the weather like in Vanuatu LINK#TT059?
 With a tropical climate, the islands enjoy warm sunshine year-round, tempered by refreshing ocean breezes and occasional rainfall.
-From the lush rainforests of Espiritu Santo LINK#D053 to the volcanic peaks of Tanna LINK#D071, the islandsâ varied landscapes and prevailing tradewinds play a big role in shaping local weather patterns.
+From the lush rainforests of Santo LINK#D053 to the volcanic peaks of Tanna LINK#D071, the islandsâ varied landscapes and prevailing tradewinds play a big role in shaping local weather patterns.

 This comprehensive guide breaks down Vanuatuâs annual climate, seasonal shifts, and month-by-month weather trends to help you plan the perfect tropical getaway.